Special Educational Needs

 The JCB Academy recognises its legal duty under Section 175 of the Education Act 2002 and the 1989 Children Act to protect and safeguard the interests of all children.
 The Academy recognises that effective child protection work requires sound procedures, good inter-agency co-operation and a workforce that is competent and confident in responding to child protection situations.

-The JCB Academy has a “duty of care” towards its students due to the fact that the Principal and staff stand in “loco parentis” (in place of the parents).
-This duty of care includes protecting students from harm of bullying.
+The JCB Academy has a “duty of care” towards its learners due to the fact that the Principal and staff stand in “loco parentis” (in place of the parents).
+This duty of care includes protecting learners from harm of bullying.

 How to report an instance of bullying

-If you are a student, parent or carer and would like to report an instance of bullying please contact the schools student support team or email email@example.com
+If you are a learner, parent or carer and would like to report an instance of bullying please contact the schools learner support team or email email@example.com

 If you have any problems or wish to report anything about our bus service please email firstname.lastname@example.org

 Evidence collected by the DfE showed that economically disadvantaged learners performed less well than their non-disadvantaged peers.
 Subsequently in April 2011 The DfE implemented Pupil Premium to address these underlying inequalities, by ensuring that funding to tackle disadvantage reached the learners who needed it most and by requiring schools to be more accountable for the achievement of their disadvantaged pupils.

 As a response to the varied threats that our society has faced from extremist groups in recent years under the heading of ‘The Prevent Agenda’ the British Government directed that all schools should promote a concept it has entitled “British Values”.

 Sex & Relationships Education – Information for Parents & Carers